invicticide/fractive/README.md

 	mkdir fractive
 	git clone git@github.com:path/to/your/fork.git fractive

-Install dependencies:
+Install dependencies (this will also build Fractive for the first time):

 	cd fractive
 	npm install

-Build changes:

-	npm run build

 Fractive requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` and invoked when you do `npm run build`.
 If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you could also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
 On Mac and *nix, you can use `which tsc` to find your global install, or on Windows, open the Node.js command prompt and do `where tsc`.
-That said, it's strongly recommended to just use `npm run build` instead. ;)
+That said, it's strongly recommended to just use `npm run build` instead.

-To test changes against a story project, first build the Fractive source into a local package:
+To test changes to Fractive locally, you'll want to create a story project that exercises those changes (see [Fractive projects](#fractive-projects) for details).
+Whenever you make a change to Fractive itself, rebuild Fractive and then rebuild the story project:

 	cd fractive
-	npm pack

-Then install it locally into your story project:

-	cd path/to/story
-	npm install path/to/fractive/fractive-x.x.x.tgz
+	npm run build

-Then rebuild your story project.

-On Windows:
+	./node_modules/.bin/fractive compile path/to/test/story

+Note that everything in the `fractive/examples` folder is automatically built by `npm run build`, so one easy way to set up tests is to just create new story projects in there, e.g. `fractive/examples/my-test` and then just do `npm run build` to update everything.

+To test changes in a global install, first update your global install from your local repository like so:

 	cd fractive
-	publish.bat path/to/story

-On Mac/*nix:
+	npm install -g .

+Then build your test story normally:

-	cd fractive
+	fractive compile path/to/test/story
-	./publish.sh path/to/story

-And finally, launch the resulting `index.html` and perform your tests.